 A Styrofoam ball cut in half makes a base that’s simple to push lollipop sticks into.
-Add miniature googly eyes and a few wisps of paper hair to Jolly Rancher Lollipops (they already have colorful wrappers).
+Add miniature googly eyes and a few wisps of paper hair to lollipops with colorful wrappers.
 Add a little paper shred between the lollipops and you’ve got an easy, themed way to display one of your treats.

 Paper cones make another fabulous display for candies.
 Again, those googly eyes and a tuft of paper hair can transform the cones into friendly monsters willing to share their treats.
 Bunch the finished cones in a jar.
 Or, add chenille “arms” to the monsters and position them around the party space, holding onto handles, latches, etc., just waiting to be discovered by delighted guests.

 Add party sparkle to the dessert and guest areas by using table scatter.
 Confetti and ribbon curls will add to the fun but the most desirable treasures are colorful candies.
 Glue dots make it easy to add googly eyes to the candy wraps and the candies add to party décor!

 These colorfully wrapped candies would be great to use for your monster piñata fill, too.
 It’s hard to find filler for many themes and these candies in cute colors work perfectly.
 Best of all?
 Everyone loves these candy choices!